 Whenever I meet someone and tell them I'm producing a podcast, they inevitably ask what I've been listening to and what podcasts I recommend.
 It's hard to choose because there are so many, but here are some of my favorites.
-For those of you listening on smartphones, you can find most of these in the Apple podcast app / iTunes store or in Overcast, Stitcher, or other podcatcher apps.
+For those of you listening on smartphones, you can find most of these in the Apple podcast app or in RadioPublic, Overcast, Stitcher, or the podcatcher app of your choice.

 The American History Guys -- a trio of historians each specializing in a different century -- draw connections between the past and the present with thematic shows looking at topics like the histories of advertising, censorship, and illegal drugs in America.
 In an archival episode about the history of domesticated animals, I learned that people in the 19th century often kept squirrels as pets.
 And a program about the changing role of children in society included a discussion about how in the 1800s there were beauty pageants at 4H fairs where -- along with judging cattle and hogs -- people would give awards for the prettiest babies!